UWB-Biocomputing/UWB-Biocomputing.github.io/index.md

 - Single-threaded on general-purpose CPU
 - GPU-accelerated using NVIDIA's CUDA libraries
-- Multi-cluster (using multiple CPU cores and/or multiple GPUs) — *under development*
+- Multi-cluster (using multiple CPU cores and multiple GPUs)
-- GPU-accelerated using OpenCL — *planned*
-- Multi-threading using OpenMP — *planned*

 ### Supported operating systems: